- Treatment for erectile dysfunction with Cialis®

 How is Cialis® taken?

-General guidance may include:
+General guidance include:

-- Swallow the tablet whole with water
+- Swallow the tablet whole with water.

-- Cialis® can be taken with or without food
+- Can be taken with or without food.

-- Sexual stimulation is required for Cialis® to work
+- Sexual stimulation is required for Cialis® to work.

-Alcohol may reduce the ability to achieve an erection and may increase the risk of side effects.
+Alcohol may reduce the ability to achieve an erection and increase the risk of side effects.

 When should Cialis® not be used?

-- are allergic to tadalafil or any of its ingredients
+- Are allergic to tadalafil or any of its ingredients.

-- take nitrate medicines for chest pain (angina)
+- Take nitrate medicines for chest pain (angina).

-- use nitric oxide donors (such as amyl nitrite, "poppers")
+- Use nitric oxide donors (such as amyl nitrite, "poppers").

-- have severe liver disease
+- Have severe liver disease or very low blood pressure.

-- have certain rare inherited eye conditions or a history of sudden vision loss (e.g., NAION)
+- Have certain rare inherited eye conditions or a history of sudden vision loss (e.g., NAION).

-Always inform your clinician about your full medical history and current medicines before starting treatment.
+Always tell your UK-registered prescriber about your full medical history and current medicines before starting treatment.

 Warnings and precautions

-- have heart problems or have been advised to avoid sexual activity
+- Have heart problems or have been advised to avoid sexual activity.

-- have kidney or liver impairment
+- Have a kidney or liver impairment.

-- have blood disorders such as sickle cell anaemia, leukaemia or multiple myeloma
+- Have blood disorders such as sickle cell anaemia, leukaemia or multiple myeloma.

-- have anatomical deformation of the penis or Peyronie's disease
+- Have anatomical deformation of the penis or Peyronie's disease.

-- have a stomach ulcer or a bleeding disorder
+- Have a stomach ulcer or a bleeding disorder.

-- notice changes in vision or hearing
+- Notice changes in vision or hearing.

 Interactions with other medicines, food and drink